+We’ll record and upload the Q&A video by 3 April 2020.
 This is an open step, so you can bookmark the URL to your favourites and return to it at any time.
 We will also upload the video to STEM Learning YouTube channel.

 Please note: if you post a question here it may be featured in the video recording along with your first name.
 The recording will be publicly viewed via this step and may also be uploaded to the STEM Learning YouTube channel.